 We cooperate with real estate developers for new property sales on our platform and established business relationships with major real estate developers in China.
 Maintaining strong relationships with real estate developers is critical to the results of operations and prospects on our new home sales business.
 We enter into strategic cooperation agreements with real estate developers, and these agreements typically do not restrict the real estate developers from cooperating with other real estate brokerage firms.
 We cannot assure you that the real estate developers we currently cooperate with will continue the cooperation on commercially acceptable terms, or at all, after the terms of the current agreements expire or after our cooperative arrangements end.
 Our ability to attract real estate developers to engage us in selling new homes will also affect the prospects of the new home sales business.
-If we cannot ensure that our channels sales excels their traditional way of sales, or, for example, our VR initiatives are not effective in attracting housing customers, we might not be able to attract new real estate developers or even maintain our existing relationships.
+If we cannot ensure that our channels sales excels their traditional way of sales, or, for example, the sales channels that do not utilize ACN are unable to meet real estate developers' expectations or our VR initiatives are not effective in attracting housing customers, we might not be able to attract new real estate developers or even maintain our existing relationships.
 Even if we maintain strong relationships with the real estate developers or are able to attract them, their ability to provide adequate new property listings at competitive prices may be adversely affected by economic conditions, labor actions, regulatory or legal proceedings against them, natural disasters or other factors beyond our control.
 If we fail to attract new real estate developers to cooperate with us due to any reason, our business and growth prospects may be materially and adversely affected.